 Chase Reconsideration Line

-Most denied Chase credit card applications come after receive the message stating Chase will provide a final decision with 7-10 days.
+Most denied Chase credit card applications come after receiving the message stating Chase will provide a final decision within 7-10 days.

 If Chase denies your application, you can try calling their reconsideration line:

 - Business credit cards: 1-800-453-9719

 You should call within 30 days of receiving your official notification of denial.
 Waiting too long means you will need to submit a new application.
 That means another hard credit pull that can count against you.

 The notice should state a reason why your application didn’t pass muster.
 If possible, have any clarifying information ready when you call.

 Here are some of the possible reasons why you may need to call the reconsideration line.